How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 How to get to Machu Picchu from Cusco

-Whether it’s for being one of the 7 wonders of the world which makes it on top of all travel bucket list, or because it is indeed a spectacular place to visit, Machu Picchu has been attracting flocks of travelers of all sorts, backpackers, hikers, lazy travelers, touristy traveler, flashpackers, all those who have been affected by the travel bug must have Machu Picchu on their must-see-places list, if only to get a glided Instagram picture.
+Whether it’s for being one of the 7 wonders of the world, which makes it on top of all travel bucket list, or because it is indeed a spectacular place to visit, Machu Picchu has been attracting flocks of travelers of all sorts, backpackers, hikers, lazy travelers, touristy traveler, flashpackers, all those who have been affected by the travel bug must have Machu Picchu on their must-see-places list, if only to get a glided Instagram picture.

 In order to preserve the magic of the exceptional place, reducing the human impact on the environment and the precious historical heritage, the government applied some restrictions on the number of visits per day and the duration time on site.